 The Bureau of Childhood Development administers community-based prevention and intervention programs to strengthen capacity of children, adolescents, women and men to make healthy decisions, utilize support systems, access opportunities, and achieve self-sufficiency.
-Program definitions are as follows:

 II.
 Policies and Procedures

-Subject to Department review and approval, providers will maintain and adhere to written policies and procedures for at the least the following elements.
+Subject to Department review and approval, providers will maintain and adhere to written policies and procedures for at least the following elements.

 - Identification and referral of potentially eligible participants within the following time frames: